 According to Creative Boom, the essential characteristics and competencies of a graphic designer include "communication skills, curiosity, passion and drive, openness, ability to take criticism, problem-solving skills, self-doubt, patience, reliability, and evolution."

 Rasmussen College goes on to add that "active-listening skills, clear and concise communication, time management, and the ability to take criticism in stride" are key skills that make a graphic designer highly desirable.

 Tip: Watch out, according to the U.S. Bureau of Labor Statistics, the demand for graphic designers in the United States is expected to drop 4-7% between the years of 2019 and 2029.

-These skills are incredibly important to the design process.
+These skills are critical to the design process.
 And because of that, it should be heavily considered when pitching yourself as a designer.
-All designer roles will need to be able to operate these pieces of software in order to do their job.
+All designer roles will need to be able to operate these pieces of software to do their job.

 The U.S. Bureau of Labor Statics defines these qualities and traits as being most important in graphic designers: